MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-diagnostics.md

    1. Rerun the diagnostic test to make sure all is running smoothly now.

+   >[!NOTE]
+   >You can also get a health report directly using [the `status` API call](https://microsoft.github.io/deployr-api-docs/#get-status).

-1. To retrieve the 'raw details' on the health of the system and review the output, choose **Get raw server status**.
+1. For the 'raw details' on the health of the system and review the output, choose **Get raw server status**.

 1. To trace the execution of specific R code and retrieve request IDs for debugging purposes, choose **Trace code execution**:
       1. Enter the R code you want to run and trace.